 It’s normal for a new relationship to be exciting.
 But if your seemingly perfect new partner still makes you feel uneasy, that’s a red flag.
 If your intuition tells you that something is off despite everything appearing great on the surface, you might do well to trust it.

 So how can you tell the difference between love bombing and simply being in love?

 “Being in love is something that ultimately develops slowly with time,” said De Los Santos.
 “Infatuation is something that happens fast.
 Love bombing is trying to reach addiction highs and withdrawing to create some lows in the other person.”
 Once the love bomber feels needed and wanted, they try to start the cycle over again with a new victim.

 When someone is in love, they consider their partner’s well-being—not just their own.
 However, when someone is love bombing, their actions and intentions are selfish and narcissistic in nature.
 They might love their partner, but the love bomber is more concerned with how their partner makes them feel about himself or herself.

 What to do if you’re being love bombed

 Just because you’re dating a love bomber doesn’t mean you need to cut all ties and run in the opposite direction.
 The person might not have malicious intent, but simply an unhealed trauma that needs reworking.

 “The first [step] is acknowledging and taking ownership on how you’re feeding into it, noticing and getting curious [about] what personal wounds are feeding into that distorted view of love, relationship and connection,” De Los Santos said.

 From there, you should take a step back and reach out to friends or loved ones for perspective and support.
 Once you gain some clarity, you’ll be better equipped to build healthy boundaries and strong foundations.

+But for some, like Sammi, a clean break is the right decision.
 “It wasn’t until I removed myself from the relationship that I realized I was compromising my own happiness for someone else’s,” she said.
 “And that’s not love.”